Admins / Consultants / RevOps / Sales Cloud

 Meet the Account Plan

-Now that the setup is done, the time has come for your internal users to enjoy this feature day-to-day!
+Now that the setup and customization are done, it’s time for your internal users to enjoy this feature day-to-day!
 With the plans being accessible from individual accounts, this can certainly count as an enhancement to both the functionality and the user experience.

 The Account Plan Record